 Correct example of using rel=canonical

-Let’s assume you have two versions of the same page.
-Exactly, 100% the same content.
-They differ in that they’re in separate sections of your site and because of that the background color and the active menu item differ.
-That’s it.
-Both versions have been linked from other sites, the content itself is clearly valuable.
-Which version should a search engine show?
-Nobody knows.
+Let’s assume you have two versions of the same page, each with exactly – 100% – the same content.
+The only difference is that they’re in separate sections of your site and because of that the background color and the active menu item are different – that’s it.
+Both versions have been linked to from other sites, so the content itself is clearly valuable.
+So which version should search engines show in results?

 This is what

-rel=canonical was invented for.
-Especially in a lot of e-commerce systems, this (unfortunately) happens fairly often.
-A product has several different URLs depending on how you got there.
-You would apply
+rel=canonical was invented for and, unfortunately, this happens fairly often, especially in a lot of e-commerce systems.
+A product can have several different URLs depending on how you got there.
+In this case you would apply

 rel=canonical as follows:

-- You pick one of your two pages as the canonical version.
-It should be the version you think is the most important one.
-If you don’t care, pick the one with the most links or visitors.
-If all of that’s equal: flip a coin.
-You need to choose.
+- Pick one of your two pages as the canonical version.
+This should be the version you think is the most important.
+If you don’t care, pick the one with the most links or visitors, and if all else is equal, flip a coin.
+You just need to choose.

 That’s it.
 Nothing more, nothing less.

 What this does is “merge” the two pages into one from a search engine’s perspective.
 It’s a “soft redirect”, without redirecting the user.
-Links to both URLs now count for the single canonical version of the URL.
+Links to both URLs now count as the single, canonical version of the URL.

 Setting the canonical in Yoast SEO

-If you use our Yoast SEO WordPress plugin, you can change the canonical of several page types using the plugin.
-You only need to do this if you want to change the canonical to something different than the current page’s URL.
+Our Yoast SEO WordPress plugin lets you change the canonical of several page types in the plugin settings.
+You only need to do this if you want to change the canonical to something different from the current page’s URL.
 Yoast SEO already renders the correct canonical URL for almost any page type in a WordPress install.

-For categories, tags and other taxonomy terms, you can change them in the Yoast SEO metabox too, in the same spot.
-If you have other advanced use cases, you can always use the
+For categories, tags and other taxonomy terms, you can change them in the same place in the Yoast SEO metabox too.
+If you have other advanced use cases, you can also use the

 wpseo_canonical filter to change the Yoast SEO output.